Respectful University

 The University will:

-• promote and support the implementation of Harassment and Discrimination prevention program(s), educational/awareness and training opportunities for faculty, staff and students
+- promote and support the implementation of Harassment and Discrimination prevention program(s), educational/awareness and training opportunities for faculty, staff and students

 Administrators, Supervisors and Sport Leaders will:

-• conduct themselves in a manner that promotes compliance with this policy
+- conduct themselves in a manner that promotes compliance with this policy

-• provide employees in their areas of responsibilities with adequate direction, training and instruction, and encourage them to conduct themselves in a respectful manner that is consistent with this policy
+- provide employees in their areas of responsibilities with adequate direction, training and instruction, and encourage them to conduct themselves in a respectful manner that is consistent with this policy

-• ensure that where it is necessary to take remedial or disciplinary action against a member of faculty, staff, student, course participant, volunteer or visitor, this is done fairly and in accordance with the disciplinary measures within relevant collective agreements and University procedures
+- ensure that where it is necessary to take remedial or disciplinary action against a member of faculty, staff, student, course participant, volunteer or visitor, this is done fairly and in accordance with the disciplinary measures within relevant collective agreements and University procedures

-• conduct themselves in all activities in a manner that promotes compliance with this policy
+- conduct themselves in all activities in a manner that promotes compliance with this policy

-• recognize and support the right of all individuals to dignity at work and study and to maintain an environment in which this can flourish
+- recognize and support the right of all individuals to dignity at work and study and to maintain an environment in which this can flourish

-• familiarize themselves with this policy, which may include attending training appropriate to their position within the University
+- familiarize themselves with this policy, which may include attending training appropriate to their position within the University

 The Occupational Health Committee will:

-• model and promote behaviours that are consistent with this policy
+- model and promote behaviours that are consistent with this policy

-• provide advice and guidance on this policy and how it pertains to a healthy and safe university and the University's strategic plan
+- provide advice and guidance on this policy and how it pertains to a healthy and safe university and the University's strategic plan

-The Coordinator, Respectful University Services will:
+The Coordinator, Respectful University Services (and Manager, University Support Services) will:

-• coordinate and administer all aspects of this policy, including the maintenance of appropriate records
+- coordinate and administer all aspects of this Policy, including the maintenance of appropriate records

-• provide consultation regarding complaints and facilitate appropriate resolutions
+- provide consultation regarding complaints

 Consequences for Noncompliance